lfpimenta/Js-unit-tests/tests/weekDayAssignment.md

 ### 4.1 Unit Testing

 #### a.
 Add first test to assert monday (5 min)
+Hints:
-  Make sure that object is correctly instantiated and the assert the result
+  Make sure that weekday object is correctly instantiated Assert the result is the expected one see [this](https://github.com/lpimenta-ptc/Js-unit-tests/wiki#chai---assert) for more info

 #### b.
 Make testing fail and correct it again (2 min)
   Make a wrong assertion and correct it